kimvanwyk/md410_2021_conv_website/content/events/committee_of_the_whole.md

 ---
-title: Committee of the Whole
+title: 'Committee of the Whole'
 draft: false
 ---